roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

+===

- ****** The Trip to Rancho Mirage ****** byJust_Plain_Bob© Joyce went back to work after she gave birth since there was a day care center a block down from the restaurant.
+Joyce went back to work after she gave birth since there was a day care center a block down from the restaurant.
 After Joyce went back to work Alice offered to sell Joyce the place so she could get back to her world tour.
 The financing was arranged and we took ownership six months after the birth of Dennis and Darlene.

  Life is good.
 Report_Story